TylerWoolcott/viewport-grid/README.md

 I believe I have done a good job in my presentation, in terms of clear code and commits.
 I have not tidied/rebased my commit messages so you can get a good idea of my progress and thoughts throughout development.

-I am pleased with the responsive and intuitive site which works nicely at different resolutions.
+I am pleased with the responsive and intuitive app which works nicely at different resolutions.

-## Would could I have done better?
+## What could I have done better?

 I would have liked to have done TDD.
 TDD does take a little longer but I believe it results in a more robust product.